 Administrative bureaucratic barriers

-Romania offers a marketplace of 21 million, an expanding economy, and access to the Black Sea and Asia.
 Romania offers significant opportunities to UK businesses with products, services, or technologies that either meet growing private demand or contribute to the country’s development priorities.
-In particular opportunities exist in the following sectors: textile, food and drink, manufacturing, electronic components, telecommunications and electronic components, energy, banking, biotechnology.
+In particular opportunities exist in the following sectors: food and drink, ICT, textiles, manufacturing, engineering and automotive.

 Find support in this market.

 Your local Chamber provides a range of export services and links to overseas markets.

 Find your local Chamber here.